Lorenz29/core-program/2024/Answers/week0_answers.md

 **🤔 Consider the following:**
 1. Which example did you find most enlightening, and why?

 Sudoku.
-Because is a real world example of the applied concept of ZK.
+Because is a real world example of the applied concepts of ZK.

 2. How do these examples demonstrate the principles of zero-knowledge proofs?